pietrorea/pietrorea.com/src/content/2020-08-13-project-pangloss.md

 ### Integrated

 Pangloss seeks to integrate the liberal arts with technology in new and innovative ways for the goal of English SLA.
-It's not enough to distribute engaging and personalized language learning material online.
-We don't need more blogs and YouTubers that tackle the subject.
+It’s not enough to distribute engaging and personalized language learning material online.
+We don’t need more blogs and YouTubers that tackle the subject.
 We do need a deeply considered, integrated platform that melds content with technology.
-We're almost talking about creating new mediums and types of media for the purpose of learning a new language.
+We’re almost talking about creating new mediums and types of media for the purpose of learning a new language.

 Integration also refers to taking an integrated, holistic, look at the learner.
 Learning a language does not happen in isolation.
 In particular, when you’re learning the primary language spoken around you, there is a certain level of fear and uncertainty.
 An integrated approach takes in the learner’s personality, psychology and learning styles into consideration.